magento/merchdocs/src/live-search/rules-manage.md

 1. Update the conditions, operators, and events as needed.

-1. Update the name, start and end date, and description as needed.
+1. Update the name, start and end date, and description fields as needed.

 1. Test the rule.